Adam Andretti: Racing career

-In 2014, he became the first member of the Andretti family to compete in the Trans Am Series, doing so regularly in the TA2 class.
+In 2014, Andretti became the first member of the Andretti family to compete in the Trans Am Series, doing so regularly in the TA2 class.
 He has raced a Camaro, a Mustang, and a Challenger, picking up six wins and finishing second in points twice.

 In December 2017, Andretti joined UFD Racing for his Stadium Super Trucks debut at the Lake Elsinore Diamond in the No. 44 truck.
 He failed to qualify for the first feature race after finishing sixth in his heat race, and finished twelfth in the second feature after suffering a mechanical failure on lap eight.

 Andretti returned to SST in August 2018 at Road America, where he finished eleventh and ninth in the weekend's two rounds.

+On February 12, 2026, it was announced that Andretti would drive select races in the NASCAR Craftsman Truck Series, driving the No. 5 Toyota for Tricon Garage.

-He has also served as a racing instructor for Road & Track magazine and some driving schools, including the Richard Petty Driving Experience.
+Andretti has also served as a racing instructor for Road & Track magazine and some driving schools, including the Richard Petty Driving Experience.